-It is especially important to manage tapeworm burdens in horses at livery yards as this will also minimise the number of infected mites present in the paddocks.
-In addition, the correct management of tapeworm infection (i.e. testing before resorting to the use of wormers) ensures that the risk of resistant tapeworms will be significantly reduced.
+It is especially important to manage tapeworm burdens in horses at yards and in small herds as this also minimises the number of infected mites present in the paddocks.
+In addition, the correct management of tapeworm infection (i.e. testing before resorting to wormers) ensures the risk of resistant tapeworms will be significantly reduced.

 How can you test for tapeworm in horses?

 Although tapeworm eggs can sometimes be detected in worm egg counts, this method is unreliable as the eggs are released in specialised packets rather than spread throughout the faeces.
 Tapeworm burdens are more accurately diagnosed using either a blood or a saliva test, which both detect tapeworm-specific antibodies present in the sample.
 The saliva test for detecting tapeworms in horses is run by Austin Davis Biologics – EquiSal Tapeworm.

 The EquiSal Tapeworm saliva test has been developed by experienced scientists at Austin Davis Biologics to reliably detect tapeworm burdens.
 It works like a blood test, but instead, uses saliva that you collect yourself.
 The test is scientifically proven to diagnose tapeworm burdens with high accuracy, so it tells you if your horse has a burden and whether you need to worm or not.